jamescastells/pokemon-rgb/README.md

 - BurstXShadowzX on DeviantArt for Green's graphics
 - [Vortyne](https://github.com/Vortyne) and the [pureRGB team](https://github.com/Vortyne/pureRGB) for the Mew-under-the-truck code.
 - [Thoth-33](https://github.com/thoth-33) for originally creating this hack, creating the party icons, coloring gender, porting Yellow's starter distributors, and coloring Pokéballs.
-- [Me](https://github.com/jamescastells) :) for reviving this project and noticing some bugs.
+- [lost_james](https://github.com/jamescastells) For reviving the project, map edits, the audio switch and noticing some bugs.

 ## Download